My dear blogger, what are you so afraid of?

 It turns out it is her most read post.
 Her comment section is gushing with praise and thanks.

 If you are a blog writer it’s what you are hoping for.
 Shouldn’t we be hoping for the same as a human being?

 So here I sit, one week after I wrote everything you just read.
 Then this happened.
 Yesterday.
 I read another post that again was talking to me!

 Kristin McCarthy of Four Princesses and The Cheese.com wrote:

-Not only is she letting real moms know they aren’t alone, she’s helping newbie writers take a leap of faith into the mosh pit of hater trolls.
-(I think I just dated myself there.
-Even though I was never in a mosh pit.
-Do they have those anymore?)
+Not only is she letting real moms know they aren’t alone, but she’s also helping newbie writers take a leap of faith into the mosh pit of hater trolls.

 While I love Christi’s The Cheerio Trail.
 I’m not so sure how she’d feel about my posts.
 Like those posts, I was afraid of.